ybonnetain/kintro/README.md

 ## Prerequisites

-To run all platforms in the project `macOS 10.15+` is necessary.
+To run all platforms in the project *macos* is necessary.

 ```shell
 # gradle 7 requires JDK 11